SillyFreak/typst-alexandria/src/lib.typ

 ///
 /// -> dict
 #let get-bibliography(
-  /// The prefix for which the bibliography should be retrieved.
+  /// The prefix for which the bibliography should be retrieved, or `auto` if there is only one
+  /// bibliography and that one should be retrieved.
-  /// -> string
+  /// -> string | auto
   prefix,
 ) = {
   import "state.typ": *

+  if prefix == auto {
+    prefix = get-only-prefix()
+    assert.ne(prefix, none, message: "when using multiple custom bibliographies, you must specify the prefix for each") }
   get-bibliography(prefix)
 }